Heroin Rehab – Heroin Addiction & Rehab

 Psychological dependence, on the other hand, is about the individual developing a concrete belief that he or she cannot function without consuming the drug.
 The user may even understand the irrationality of such a belief but may not be able to successfully pull themselves out of the vicious cycle of addiction – for complex emotional reasons associated with fear and shame.
 As in the case of alcohol withdrawal, individuals addicted to heroin display complex behavioral patterns owing to fear of intense withdrawal symptoms, and these become increasingly entwined with mental and physical states as the addiction goes into its deeper stages.

-Understanding the Nature of Heroin Addiction
+Heroin Addiction – Understanding the Nature

 The most painful reality of heroin addiction is that, long after the individual previously addicted to the drug stops using it and attempts to move on with his or her life, the danger of relapse remains near.
 A research study conducted at the Beijing Institute of Medical Science showed that long-term changes in the brain is the primary contributing factor to this prolonged condition.
 Therefore, to help an addict stay focused through his or her recovery, it is imperative to first understand the nature of heroin addiction.
 Successful heroin rehabilitation should address all the core aspects of the addict’s condition.